holazz/vscode-open-in-browser/README.md

 ### Command

-1. Open a HTML file.
+1. Open an HTML file.

 2. Press <kbd>F1</kbd> and type `Open in Browser`.